 This datapoint measures the percent of long-term residents who are exhibiting depressive symptoms.
 Some experts argue this is a measure of quality of care.

 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term patients who were vaccinated against pneumonia and flu.
+This datapoint measures the percentage of long-term stay residents who were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy

-This is the percent of patients who needed more assistance with activities of daily living over time.
+This indicates the percentage of residents who needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile